harshikapaliwal/harshikapaliwal/README.md

  2️⃣ How can you remove leading and trailing spaces from a column, and why does it matter in joins?
  3️⃣ What’s the difference between INNER JOIN and CROSS JOIN?

+Hi [Recruiter Name],

+I see that my application for the [Role Name] role has been shortlisted.
+Thank you for the update.

+I’m keen to move forward and would love to understand the next steps in the process.
+Please let me know if you need anything further from my side.